arfro/arfro.com/_posts/2019-06-01-data-structure-manipulation-is-kinda-big-deal-2.markdown

 eitherRight.fold(l => "left", r => r.toString) // "2"
 eitherLeft.fold(l => "left", r => r.toString) // "left"
 {% endhighlight %}
+Think about above fold as "if this Either is Left then evaluate first function I passed but if this Either is Right evaluate the second function I passed".

-Here is a few ideas on how to solve some easy problems using what I explained today, compare them in your head to solutions that wouldn't use `fold` or `reduce`.
+Here is also a few ideas on how to solve some easy problems using what I explained today, compare them in your head to solutions that wouldn't use `fold` or `reduce`.

 ### get maximum from a list of integers
 {% highlight scala %}